Skip to content

 Args:

-data (numpy.ndarray): Input data array.
+data (np.ndarray): Input data array.

 sigma (float): Number of standard deviations to use for clipping.